PhilWhittingham/python-http-thing-doer/readme.md

 This file is purely there to define our dependencies using Dependency Injector.
 They include default instantiations which are the ones which will be used in the live service.
 Everything defined in this file can be overriden in tests, as will be seen later.

-The following three sections focus on the conventional [layers](https://en.wikipedia.org/wiki/Multitier_architecture) which I've used here to support appropriate separation of concerns and testibility.
+The following sections focus on the conventional [layers](https://en.wikipedia.org/wiki/Multitier_architecture) which I've used here to support appropriate separation of concerns and testibility.

 ## API